muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T164):
+New: UI: (feature request) Option to enable(disable) the mouse wheel in drop downs to change values.
+The new default is off.
+This option is located in the UI page of the global GEX options.
+This option can help with the inadvertent changes to drop downs values while scrolling UI elements that contain them vertically.
+The functionality also can be temporarily re-enabled if a shift key is down even with the option off.
+Change: UI : reworked the mapping top bar.
+Fix: Repeater Container: XML action sets not reading in correctly in the data structure.
+Fix: About box exception and about box rework to include correct links.
+Fix: XML: improved handling of failed input registrations (new API)

 ### (m76T163):
 Fix: Play Sound: resolve some parameter and object reference issues.
 Fix: Play Sound: resolve possible invalid bounds when using folder mode